1st Saturday of Each Month

 For all matches: After you sign in you must confirm your squad assignment in Bay 2.
 Remember that it

-is your responsibility to review your times on the scoring device before they are saved, and if you
+is your responsibility to review your times on the scoring device before they are saved.
+If you

 want your scores to go toward SCSA classification, we must have a valid USPSA/SCSA membership